SepViT: Separable Vision Transformer: SepViT

 Similar to some pioneering works \cite{Swin,Twins}, SepViT is built on top of the window-based self-attention scheme.
 Firstly, we perform a window partition on the input feature map.
 Each window can be seen as an input channel of the feature map, while different windows contain diverse information.
 Different from previous works, we create a window token for each window, which serves as a global representation and is used to model the attention relationship in the following pointwise self-attention module.

-Then, a depthwise self-attention (DWA) is performed on all the pixel tokens within each window as well as its corresponding window token.
+Then, a depthwise self-attention (DSA) is performed on all the pixel tokens within each window as well as its corresponding window token.
 This window-wise operation is quite similar to a depthwise convolution layer in MobileNets, aiming to fuse the spatial information within each channel.
-The implementation of DWA can be summarized as follows:
+Besides, a residual short cut is employed for DSA to prevent information loss.
+The implementation of DSA can be summarized as follows:

-where $z$ is the feature tokens, consisted of the pixel and window tokens. $W_Q$, $W_K$, and $W_V$ denote three Linear layers for query, key and value computation in a regular self-attention.
-Attention means a standard self-attention operator that works on local windows.
+where $z$ is the feature tokens, consisted of the pixel tokens and window tokens. $W_Q$, $W_K$, and $W_V$ denote three Linear layers for query, key and value computation in a regular self-attention.
+Attention means a standard self-attention operator performing as: $\text{Attention}(Q, K, V) = \text{softmax}(\frac{QK^T}{d_k})V$, in which $d_k$ denotes scaling factor.
+Here, it works on the each of the local window.